golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * *Describe who did what*.
 Written reports for collaborative projects should describe how your effort was distributed.
 * *Only collaborators from this class*.
 Your project collaborator, if you have one, must be in this class.
 You may not collaborate with people from outside the course (e.g. your housemate).
 * *Avoid co-dependency*.
 You may not collaborate with the same person (i.e. submit assignments jointly) for more than two projects.
+* *Pairs only*.
+The third person never does anything.

 ---